 However, at one point, a group of developers believed that the key might lie in expanding Bitcoin’s block size.
 This is where the split came to be, as some developers wanted to keep it the way it was, and others to expand its transactional capabilities.
 In the end, the conflict resulted in a hard fork that split the blockchain and marked the birth of Bitcoin Cash — a new blockchain which had a much larger block size.
 Bitcoin’s community also split, and the two groups went their own, separate ways.

-How are Bitcoin and Bitcoin Cash different from one another?
+Bitcoin vs Bitcoin Cash: How are they different from one another?

 You might be wondering — what exactly is the difference between the two?
 Well, the first thing to note is that Bitcoin can only handle around 7 transactions per block, while each block takes 10 minutes to be solved.
 Meanwhile, Bitcoin Cash is four times faster, with the ability to solve a block within 2.5 minutes.
 Meanwhile, its block size grew to be 8 MB, whereas Bitcoin’s block size started off with 1 MB, and was eventually increased to 2 MB.